-Hearing protection must be worn and a programme of control measures (see below) implemented where there is exposure above the new upper exposure action value (85dB).
+Hearing protection will be made available where there is exposure above the new lower exposure action value (80dB).
+This is not currently required for any areas of Mechanical and Aerospace Engineering, but if visiting industrial sponsors where this is identified as a risk, please inform the DSC, mae-safety@strath.ac.uk as health surveillance may be required.

-Noise assessments will require to be reviewed to take into account the changes in the action levels.
-(See below).
 Health surveillance must be provided for all individuals, staff or students where there is a risk to health from exposure to noise e.g. employees who are likely to be regularly exposed above the upper exposure action values, or are at risk for any reason, e.g. they already suffer from hearing loss or are particularly sensitive to damage.
-More information on health surveillance is available from the University's Occupational Health Service.
-If you have any concerns regarding occupational noise induced hearing loss or tinnitus (ringing or buzzing in the ears) please contact the Occupational Health Service on extension (JA) 4824 or email occupationalhealth@strath.ac.uk neak cound proceure of 125dP
+If you have any concerns regarding occupational noise induced hearing loss or tinnitus (ringing or buzzing in the ears) please contact the Occupational Health Service occupationalhealth@strath.ac.uk.